robjustice/Apple3/Titan2/Readme.md

 # Titan /// plus // Emulation patch info for Selector

-This details the patches I did to allow the Titan ///+// card's emulation to be started from Selector ///.
+This details the patches I applied to allow the Titan ///+// card's emulation to be started directly from Selector ///.

 Selector /// includes an install program that sets up the normal Apple II emulation onto a harddisk to allow launching without the need for a floppy.
 Support for the Titan cards was never provided.